Euro zone banks see loan demand rising sharply after ECB boost

 Of the big euro zone countries, Italy saw the biggest improvement, with a net 25 percent of its banks loosening lending standards over the last three months.
 A net 13 percent eased standards in the Netherlands and 7 percent in France.

-Indications were that the ECB's 1 trillion-euro stimulus programme, which was announced in January and began last month, is starting to have an effect.
+Indications were that the ECB's 1 trillion-euro stimulus program, which was announced in January and began last month, is starting to have an effect.

 But many said it was likely to hurt their profits by reducing their margins on loans.